-GDOT requires an H&H Study and Preliminary Bridge Layout to be submitted and accepted prior to advancing to the next phase, regardless of funding source.
+GDOT requires an H&H Study and Preliminary Bridge Layout to be submitted and accepted prior to advancing to the next phase, regardless of funding source or who lets the project.
 H&H Study Reports for these projects must follow the guidelines and policies in the GDOT Drainage Manual and include the Preliminary Bridge Layout in the study appendices.
 The GDOT Drainage Manual outlines the content and format of H&H Study Reports.